-Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
+Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
 If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-With that in mind, we're encouraged by the steady growth at Mercantile Bank, with earnings per share up 7.0% on average over the last five years.
+For this reason, we're glad to see Mercantile Bank's earnings per share have risen 19% per annum over the last five years.

 Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-Mercantile Bank has delivered 21% dividend growth per year on average over the past 10 years.
-It's encouraging to see the company lifting dividends while earnings are growing, suggesting at least some corporate interest in rewarding shareholders.
+Mercantile Bank has delivered 40% dividend growth per year on average over the past ten years.
+It's exciting to see that both earnings and dividends per share have grown rapidly over the past few years.

-Ever wonder what the future holds for Mercantile Bank?
-See what the six analysts we track are forecasting, with this visualisation of its historical and future estimated earnings and cash flow
+Wondering what the future holds for Mercantile Bank?
+See what the five analysts we track are forecasting, with this visualisation of its historical and future estimated earnings and cash flow

 If you're in the market for dividend stocks, we recommend checking our list of top dividend stocks with a greater than 2% yield and an upcoming dividend.